HailstormLabs/Homebrew/D&D5E/Classes/Dragon Aspect.md

 >> ### 1: Intravenous Conduit
 >> If you are hit by a melee attack and the attacker is within 5 feet, the attacker takes lightning damage equal to your proficiency bonus.
 >
->> ### 6: Unveiling Light
+>> ### 6: Energetic Lash
->> As an action, you can produce bioluminecent light from your body.
-You shed bright light in a 10-foot radius and dim light for an additional 10 feet.
-Invisible creatures and objects are revealed when in this light.
+>> You learn the [Lightning Lure](http://dnd5e.wikidot.com/spell:lightning-lure) cantrip, but the range is increased to 30 feet and the target has disadvantage on the Strength saving throw.
 >
 >> ### 10: Personality Surge
 >> When you make an Acrobatics or Performance check, you can choose to do so at advantage.
 You can use this ability a number of times equal to your proficiency bonus.
 You regain all uses when you complete a short or long rest.